Lahaduzzaman/travel-the-town/README.md

-A website for travelers.
+Travel The Town is a Ride Sharing Website.

 Live Site: https://travel-the-town.web.app/

 Overview:

-• Travel The Town is a Travelling Website.
+• Travel The Town is a Ride Sharing Web app using React JS.

 • You can choose your favorites place and select the place.